Coffee Brownies

 The next layer in these beauties is a bit of coffee and cream buttercream.
 It is another really simple thing to make, but is really the star of the show!

-Put the frosted brownies in the refrigerator for a bit to set.
+After you spread the frosting on the brownies, put them in the refrigerator for a bit to set.
 That way the frosting is solid and chilled when you put the melted chocolate on.

 That is what will keep your layers distinct.
 Pouring the warm chocolate over room temperature buttercream runs the risk of melting the frosting and muddling the layers.